 4.1.1 To participate in the Congress.

-4.1.2 To submit proposals to the Congress through the International Council. (see also Statutes Article VI.9)
+4.1.2 To submit proposals to the Congress through the International Council. (see also Statutes Article VI.9 and Internal Regulations Section III.4)

 4.1.3 To be assisted in organizing meetings and other events under the auspices of the Union.